What is tetanus immune globulin?

 Is tetanus immune globulin safe?

 Yes.
-TIg is prepared from donated human blood that has been tested to ensure its safety.
+TIg is prepared from donated human blood that is tested for safety.
 All blood donors are screened for exposure to viruses such as HIV and hepatitis.
-Each blood donation is also tested for the presence of blood-borne viruses prior to being used to make TIg.
-A number of chemical and physical steps are included when preparing TIg to inactivate and remove viruses and bacteria that can cause disease.
-The final preparation of TIg undergoes additional testing to ensure that there are no known infectious viruses present.
-However, there is an extremely small risk that some blood-borne infections could be passed on through the use of TIg.
+Each blood donation is also tested for the presence of blood-borne viruses before being used to make TIg.
+Many chemical and physical steps are included when preparing TIg.
+These steps include inactivating and removing viruses and bacteria that can cause disease.
+The final preparation of TIg undergoes more testing to ensure that there are no known infectious viruses present.
+However, there is an extremely small risk of passing some blood-borne infections through the use of TIg.
 Since blood screening and testing began, there have been no reports of blood-borne infections such as HIV, hepatitis B or hepatitis C in people who received TIg.

 Who should get tetanus immune globulin?

-A tetanus vaccine may also be given at the time you get TIg to provide long-term protection against tetanus.
+You may also be given a tetanus vaccine when you get TIg to provide long-term protection against tetanus.
 For more information see HealthLinkBC File #18a Tetanus and Diphtheria (Td) Vaccine.

 What are the benefits of tetanus immune globulin?